sumana-reddy/GDP-1-project/README.md

 The user Id of this person  and the info the team should be added into the database as the captain and should be retrievable whenever required.

 # User Story - 3
-As a Team Schedule for this application is to be charted down.
+As a User I want to Join a Team.
 # Acceptance Criteria:
 All the team members have met in a place and an estimate is recorded taking all the things into consideration and this is aldo due for the presentation.